The Adventure of Valkyrie: Legacy

-Valkyrie no Bōken was followed by Valkyrie no Densetsu, a 1989 arcade game with simultaneous two-player play and a console conversion released for the PC Engine.
+The Adventure of Valkyrie was followed by The Legend of Valkyrie, a 1989 arcade game with simultaneous two-player play and a console conversion released for the PC Engine.
 That year an MSX2 game, Valkyrie no Bōken II, was announced; although the game demo was included on DiskStation Compilation No. 4, its production was canceled.

-In 1992 Namco released a prequel to Valkyrie no Bōken, Xandra no Daibōken: Valkyrie to no Deai, for the Super Famicom.
+In 1992 Namco released a prequel, Xandra no Daibōken: Valkyrie to no Deai, for the Super Famicom.
 Featuring Valkyrie's green amphibian-appearing friend, Krino Sandra (Whirlo), the prequel was released in Europe as Whirlo.
 Valkyrie no Bōken was resurrected for the PlayStation in 1998 on Namco Anthology 2, with an upgraded (linear) version of the game side-by-side with an emulation of the Famicom original.

 Walküre no Densetsu Gaiden: Rosa no Bōken is a visual novel game released by Namco for Windows on April 26, 1996.
 In it, the Great Goddess tasks Rosa with pursuing the monster Tōrushin on a floating island in the sky over Marvel Land.
 Its audio drama version was released earlier on March 25.
 In 2007, Namco released The Glory of Walküre, an upgrade of the original game with enhanced graphics, for Japanese cell phones using the i-Apli system.